Three Creek Sno Park is one of more than a dozen snow parks (also spelled sno-parks) in central Oregon.

 The warming hut at Three Creek Sno Park.

-There are usually other folks warming up around the wood stove, so the shelters are also a great place to socialize.
+There are usually other folks warming up around the wood stove, so the shelters are also a great place to socialize and meet other like-minded adventurers.

 Local tip: We recommend bringing a hot drink and a picnic lunch.
 You can even get creative with cooking on the wood stove.